LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: Introduction

 \item Finally, we introduce various multi-core agent architectures, emphasizing that the hybrid one-active-many-passive core-agent architecture is the optimal setup for LLM-based agents. \end{enumerate}

 The rest of this paper is organized as follows.
-Section~\ref{sec:section2} covers a background on LLM-based agents and reviews relevant state-of-the-art works.
-Section~\ref{sec:section3} introduces our LLM-based agent unified modeling framework and possible architectures.
-Section~\ref{sec:section4} evaluates the efficiency of our proposed agent designs leveraging the capabilities of multiple distinctive agents.
-Finally, Section~\ref{sec:section5} summarizes key findings and discusses future challenges.
+Section~\ref{sec:related-work} provides a background on LLM-based agents and reviews relevant state-of-the-art works.
+Section~\ref{sec:methodology} outlines the methodology employed in developing the LLM-Agent-UMF, including the literature review process, quality requirements, design principles, and validation approach.
+Section~\ref{sec:llm-agent-umf} introduces our LLM-based Agent Unified Modeling Framework, detailing its components and proposed multi-core agent architectures.
+Section~\ref{sec:evaluation} evaluates the efficiency of our framework by applying it to state-of-the-art agents and designing novel multi-core agent architectures.
+Finally, Section~\ref{sec:conclusion} summarizes key findings and discusses future challenges and directions for enhancing the framework.